phylo42/sherpas/README.md

 **Screening Historical Events of Recombination in a Phylogeny via Ancestral Sequences**

-A new, alignment-free genome recombination detection tool exploiting the idea of phylo-kmers (originally developed in  from RAPPAS, Linard et al. 2019) to accelerate the process by several orders of magnitude while keeping comparable accuracy.
+A new, alignment-free genome recombination detection tool exploiting the idea of phylo-kmers (originally developed in RAPPAS, Linard et al. 2019) to accelerate the process by several orders of magnitude while keeping comparable accuracy.

 __Reference:__

-__*Scholz GE, Linard B, Romashchenko N, Rivals E, Pardi F. Rapid screening and detection of inter-(sub)type recombinants using phylo-k-mers.
-To be submitted to Bioinformatics (submitted)*__
+*Scholz GE, Linard B, Romashchenko N, Rivals E, Pardi F. Rapid screening and detection of inter-type viral recombinants using phylo-k-mers.
+(Submitted)*

  - [Overview](#overview)
  - [Usage](#usage)